tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ### Maintain Forward Secrecy

-This design is not forward secret because the server's ECH key is static.
+This design does not provide forward secrecy for the inner ClientHello because the server's ECH key is static.
 However, the window of exposure is bound by the key lifetime.
 It is RECOMMENDED that servers rotate keys frequently.

 ### Enable Multi-party Security Contexts

 This design permits servers operating in Split Mode to forward connections directly to backend origin servers.
-The client authenticates the identity of the backend origin server, thereby avoiding unnecessary MiTM attacks.
+The client authenticates the identity of the backend origin server, thereby allowing the backend origin server to hide behind the client-facing server without the client-facing server decrypting and reencrypting the connection.

 Conversely, assuming ECH records retrieved from DNS are authenticated, e.g., via DNSSEC or fetched from a trusted Recursive Resolver, spoofing a